 Step 3: Use Hreflang Tags for Language Targeting

 How does Google know which language a user prefers?
 The terms the searcher enters are significant clues, of course.
-But Google also looks at data such as the user’s settings, search history, location, and which Google domain they use (Google.com vs Google.de, for example).
+But Google also looks at data such as the user’s settings, search history, location, and which Google domain they use (Google.com vs. Google.de, for example).

 The hreflang tag is proper when providing translations of your content in subdirectories or subdomains.
 While search engines can usually detect the language on a page without hreflang tags, the tags help prevent your different page versions from competing in search results.
 Hreflang tags are unnecessary when using separate domains (ccTLDs) because of the signal from the country code.
-However, some people elect to use them because the hreflang tag can strengthen the location signal.
+However, some people use them because the hreflang tag can strengthen the location signal.

 How to Use Hreflang Tags

 Consider that international content is often a translation of English-language pages.
-That means you end up with a different version of the same page and a similar URL for each language, which means these versions could compete with each other in search results.
+That means you end up with a different version of the same page and a similar URL for each language, which means these versions could compete in search results.
 A hreflang tag accompanies each URL version across your website, helping to avoid this competition.

 The hreflang tag can include two components: